Generic Name and Formulations:

 Avoid concomitant use with strong CYP3A4 inducers (eg, rifampin, rifapentine, rifabutin).
 Avoid concomitant use with strong CYP3A4 inhibitors (eg, ketoconazole) for >14 days; monitor.
 Avoid concomitant moderate CYP3A inducers (eg, efavirenz).
 Additive QT prolongation with other drugs that prolong the QT interval (eg, fluoroquinolones, macrolides, clofazimine).
 Avoid alcohol and other hepatotoxic drugs.
 Sirturo exposure increased with Kaletra (caution).

-Nausea, arthralgia, headache, hemoptysis, chest pain; arrhythmias, syncope (obtain ECG), hepatic dysfunction, QT prolongation.
+Nausea, arthralgia, headache, hemoptysis, chest pain, anorexia, increased transaminases; arrhythmias, syncope (obtain ECG), hepatic dysfunction.